-If your business accepts card payments from your customers, your provider will charge fees for handling your card transactions.
+If your business accepts credit or debit card payments from your customers, your payment processing provider will charge merchant fees for handling card transactions.

-Credit card associations: These are companies that create credit cards, like Visa, Mastercard and American Express.
+Credit card associations: the companies that create credit cards, like Visa, Mastercard and American Express.
 They’re sometimes called credit card networks.

-Credit card issuing banks: Credit card issuing banks are banks like Chase, Citi, and Wells Fargo that issue cards to customers.
-Some card associations like Discover and American Express issue their own cards.
+Credit card issuing banks: banks like HSBC, Santander, and Sainsbury’s Bank that issue cards to customers.
+Some card associations like American Express issue their own cards.

-Merchant account providers: These are companies that manage credit card processing for merchants, usually with the help of an acquirer.
+Merchant account providers: the companies that manage credit card processing for merchants, usually with the help of an acquirer.